MPEGGroup/HapticReferenceSoftware/README.md

 1. Create an issue with the appropriate label, documentation, contribution number, etc. Issues can be created from the left panel menu: [Issues/List](http://mpegx.int-evry.fr/software/haptics/rm0/-/issues), New issue button.
 2. Fork a branch from *develop* as indicated in the *Git* section
-3. Commit you work in this branch according to the commit convention
+3. Work in your branch.
+Make sure that the code is compliant with the [coding style](doc/coding_style.md), and the [unit tests](doc/testing.md) are running.
+Add tests dedicated to your new code.
-4. Write and run [unit tests](doc/testing.md) before any push
+4. Commit you work in this branch according to the commit convention
 5. Push your branch to the repo.
 A branch can be pushed at any time, no need for the task to be completed
 6. Once the task is complete and all the code committed, request a merge.
 Go the left panel menu: [Repository/Branches](http://mpegx.int-evry.fr/software/haptics/rm0/-/branches), Merge request button associated to your branch
 7. A software coordinator will review the code and merge the branch if all the rules are respected, and all the tests are ok.
 The branch will be then deleted.